google/WebFundamentals/src/_langs/en/updates/2015-08-27-using-requestidlecallback.markdown

 requestIdleCallback(myNonEssentialWork);
 {% endhighlight %}

-When `myNonEssentialWork` is called, it will be given a `deadline` object which contains a number indicating how much time remains for your work:
+When `myNonEssentialWork` is called, it will be given a `deadline` object which contains a function which returns a number indicating how much time remains for your work:

 {% highlight javascript %}
 function myNonEssentialWork (deadline) {